ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 {: #image-from-volume-vpc-cli}
 {: cli}

-Use the CLI to create an image from a volume that is attached to an available virtual server instance as the primary boot volume or as a secondary boot volume.
+Use the command-line interface (CLI) to create an image from a volume that is attached to a virtual server instance as a boot volume.

 ### Before you begin
 {: #before-creating-ifv-cli}